 Recommendation Forms may be completed by the Recommendation Chair.
-They receive requests for Recommendation Forms from collegiate chapters and attempts to fulfills requests back to chapters.
+She receives requests for Recommendation Forms from collegiate chapters and attempts to fulfills requests back to chapters.
 You can find the contact information for these alumnae officers in Anchorbase.

 Rotation Groups